kanru-wang/notes/customize_loss_function.md

     <img src="image/mae_mse.png" width="700"/>

     - Huber Loss combines good properties from both MSE and MAE, but need to define the hyperparameter delta.
+It is less sensitive to outliers in data than the squared error loss.
+It combines the MSE and absolute value functions, with smooth joints, so that the combined function is differentiable.
+From: https://www.cantorsparadise.com/huber-loss-why-is-it-like-how-it-is-dcbe47936473

 ## Classification